Pádraig Ó Fiannachta: Biography

 He retired from Maynooth in 1992, returning to Dingle as parish priest.
 In 1998 he was awarded the title monsignor by Pope John Paul II.
-In 2013, he was made a Companion of the Order of Clans of Ireland.
+In 2013, he was made a Companion of the Clans of Ireland.
 In 2015 he was awarded the American Irish Historical Society's Cultural Award.

 He was involved in many Dingle events such as the blessing of the boats and participated in the Dingle/Daingean Uí Chúis name-change debate.

 He died in Dingle on 15 July 2016 at the age of 89 and is buried in the grounds of Séipéal Chaitlíona in Ventry.